 Status Definition Additional Information Next Step Pre-Validation An issuer has successfully created a submission in HIOS.
 The issuer can revise the submission during the Pre-Validation stage.
 The issuer should validate the submission by checking the validation box on the submission summary page in HIOS.
 Record Validated The issuer has validated the submission.
-Note: The validator (usually a manager at the insurance company) must The submission is locked and cannot be revised.
-Note: If the issuer needs to make revisions after validating the submission, Rate increases not subject to rate review :
+Note: The validator (usually a manager at the insurance company) must have "validator" authority within HIOS.
+The submission is locked and cannot be revised.
+Note: If the issuer needs to make revisions after validating the submission, the issuer must have the submission unlocked first.
+Rate increases not subject to rate review: If the rate increase is &lt;10%, the regulator reviews the submission for completeness and for compliance with applicable rating rules.
+If the submission passes the compliance review, CCIIO checks the "Web Content Assessment" box in HIOS.
+If the submission does not pass the completeness or compliance review, the regulator asks the issuer for more information.
+Rate increases subject to review: If the rate increase is ≥ 10%, the regulator checks that the submission has all the required information.
+If there are no obvious errors, CCIIO checks the "Web Content Assessment" box in HIOS.